 The 2 inch skinny knit/crochet tie was worn across college campuses both in solids and wide stripes.

 1950s Men’s Dress Shoes

 Conservative dress for men meant a change for men’s shoes, albeit a small one.
 Chunky sole shoes popular with young men were too bulky for the new slim look.
-Dress shoes slimmed down both in sole thickness and in shapel.
+Dress shoes slimmed down both in sole thickness and in shape.
 Toes returned to an almond shape, decorations were minimal, and colors limited to mostly brown and some black.
-The two tone shoes of the 1930s and 1940s were still popular but only for sportswear.
+The two tone shoes of the 1930s and 1940s were still popular, but only for sportswear.
 Men’s business dress required simple low heeled Oxfords or slip in shoes.